If You Want Me to Stay: Weekly charts

+Year-end charts

 Cover versions

 The song has been covered extensively since its introduction, by artists including Etta James, Eric Benet, Mercury Rev, Victor Wooten, Soulive, Pama International, Ronny, Kermit Ruffins, and the Red Hot Chili Peppers.
 The song has also been featured in the movies Made in Heaven, Talk to Me, Dead Presidents, and Money Talks.

 In 2020, Ari Lennox and Anthony Ramos released a cover in partnership with Main Street Alliance — a nonprofit organization committed to supporting small businesses in the United States — and Crown Royal in donation to help the landmark small businesses and communities all over the country.

 Sample

 As with most of Sly Stone's work, many songs have sampled the bass line from "If You Want Me to Stay", including: